leoprover/tptp-utils/README.md

 Using TSTP output is important when, e.g., exchanging this information between reasoning systems.

+### As library

+`tptp-utils` may also be included as library to your Scala software projects.

 ## Installation

+You can use the pre-built executable .jar file (in the release section), without any other installation steps.

+You may build `tptp-utils` from source: This requires a JDK and the scala build tool `sbt` in a reasonably current version.

 ## License
 `tptp-utils` is published under MIT license, see `LICENSE` file for details.